Frequently Asked Questions

 The definition of Harvest has been revised to the following:

-"Harvest" means the collection of any portion of the cultivation process for the purpose of processing, distribution, storage, or sale.
+"Harvest" means the collection of any portion of industrial hemp plant at the termination of the cultivation process for the purpose of processing, distribution, storage, or sale.

 "Harvest" does not include material removed from the plant for: